Academic Integrity · AI Detection · Updated May 8, 2026

 The asymmetry is the problem.
 These tools can wrongly accuse honest students.
 They can wrongly clear dishonest ones.
 The error doesn't run in a single direction.
 That makes them unreliable as a basis for any disciplinary decision, in either direction.

-For how this specifically affects ESL students, see ESL Students and AI Detection Bias: The Algorithm Penalty, which covers why non-native writers are structurally more exposed to false positives.
+For how this specifically affects ESL students, the ESL Students and AI Detection Bias post covers why non-native writers are structurally more exposed to false positives.
+For what to use instead of a score, process verification is the evidence-based alternative that does not depend on probabilistic software.

 How Administrators and Teachers Should Actually Read a Detection Report